Sun Life Financial: 1977–1980

 In 1977, the newly-elected sovereigntist Quebec government passed the Charter of the French Language (known as Bill 101), making the use of French language mandatory for medium- and large-scale companies when communicating with French-speaking staff.
 The law was received negatively by the English-speaking business community, many of whom perceived that the historical rights of the English-speaking minority should be respected.
 The new government also promised a referendum on Quebec sovereignty, injecting instability into the Montreal business community.
 On January 6, 1978, Sun Life became the first large company to leave Quebec post-election, announcing that it would move its head office to rented space in Toronto, Ontario.
 Officially, Sun Life said it was motivated by the political instability and economic uncertainty of Quebec's future, but skeptics said it was the company's unwillingness to comply with the requirements of Bill 101.
 In a reaction the next day, the province's finance minister Jacques Parizeau called Sun Life "one of the worst exporters of Quebec capital", and threatened to freeze some $400 million CAD in assets.

 In 1979, the company acquired a property at University Avenue and King Street in downtown Toronto and constructed a new office complex, the Sun Life Centre, which was completed in 1984.

-Bill 101 required more than French communications with French-speaking staff.
-It made French the official language of the workplace.
-It also provided that present and prospective employees who could not speak English not be discriminated against because of their inability to speak English.

 For the largest employer of English-speaking people in Montreal, this would make things very difficult.
 Many, if not most, of Sun Life's Head Office employees in 1979 were not fluent in French.
 Sun Life was quite clear that this was the reason for its move when it made the announcement.
 The PQ government was quick to label Sun Life "bad corporate citizens" and claimed that if "they had only warned us, we could have worked something out."

 The downsizing of Sun Life's Montreal office did not take place overnight.
 Transfers and moves occurred on a departmental basis and did not commence until several months after the announcement.
 By 1980, 300 head office employees were located in Toronto.

-There were several other key activities in the post-war years.
-This included a decision by Sun Life to leave many markets, including China and India, because of economic and political changes.
-In 1962, Sun Life became a mutual company and repurchased its shares for $65 million in total.
-In 1973, Sun Life opened its American subsidiary's new headquarters in Wellesley Hills, Massachusetts, located outside Boston.